lyra-music/lyra/README.md

 ### Docker

-> [!WARNING]
-> The project doesn't publish Docker images yet, so you need to build the image yourself.
-> The default compose configuration takes care of this for you, however.

 The easiest way to set up Λύρα is to use Docker.
 Start by creating a copy of the example docker compose file:

 ```bash